oppia/oppia-web-developer-docs/Instructions-for-Admins.md

     python scripts/deploy.py --app_name=oppiaserver
   ```

   For this you will need the oppia.org deploy\_data folder, for which you should ask an Oppia administrator.
+Once the update has been completed, update the version number in the App Engine console.

 1. If the exploration schema version has changed in this release, you may need to run a schema migration.
 Follow the instructions [here](https://github.com/oppia/oppia/wiki/Migration-Instructions).